 If you have acne and oily skin, salicylic acid reduces inflammation and redness and prevents the growth of bacteria that causes acne due to its antiseptic properties.

-Some important scientific studies revealed that Salicylic Acid is also an excellent chemical peel for skin hyperpigmentation and reverse photo-aging.
+Some valid scientific studies revealed that Salicylic Acid is also an excellent chemical peel for skin hyperpigmentation and reverse photo-aging.

 The flaking/peeling (depending on the strength) can be light to moderate for 2-4 days, and you can use the salicylic acid peel (at 15/20%) once per week or once every two weeks, depending on your skin reaction.